Chritical-Code/Pantry-Pilot/docs/development.md

 ## Structure

-Everything begins at the starting point of the project, the Main file`src/main/java/Main.java`.
+Everything begins at the starting point of the project, the Main file `src/main/java/Main.java`.

 From there, we initialize the user interface, starting with the pages of the application.
-All pages are instantiaed in the Base class.
+All pages are instantiated in the Base class.
 The Base class creates the initial JFrame (the main application window), and a CardLayout to switch between each page.

 Each page in this application is an instance of CPage (an extended JPanel).
 Each page is just a sequence